IgnacioSantamaria/Code-MaxDet/README.md

 # Code-MaxDet
-Code paper "Closed-form solution for symmetric BD-RIS maximizing the determinant in MIMO channels"
+Code for paper I. Santamaria, M. Soleymani, J. Gutierrez, E. Jorswieck, "On the optimal symmetric BD-RIS maximizing capacity in a MIMO link" submitted to IEEE Transactions on Signal Processing, 2026.